NextDotID/docs/docs/core-concepts/proof-service/intro.md

 ### Data Structure

-After the binding, ProofService will use a blockchain-like model called ProofChain to record of "Avatar <-> Identity" connection(we called Proof) and save it in both the ProofService side and upload it to Arweave.
+After the binding, ProofService will use a blockchain-like model called ProofChain to record of `Avatar <-> Identity` connection(we called Proof) and save it in both the ProofService side and upload it to Arweave.
 The definitions of the proof and proofchain are as the followings.

 #### Proof

-The definition of the proof contains all the necessary information between the connection of "Avatar <-> Identity", contains the operation type that is binding or dismiss, which platform and identity, timestamp, signature by the avatar...
+The definition of the proof contains all the necessary information between the connection of `Avatar <-> Identity`, contains the operation type that is binding or dismiss, which platform and identity, timestamp, signature by the avatar...
 The structure is definied as:

 ```